 6. Get a Rapsodo Certified Assessment

 Just like the ACT/SAT is the standardized test colleges look at to determine a student’s academic capabilities, RapScore is the standardized measurement baseball and softball coaches use to determine the hitting and pitching skill levels of prospective players.
-When you purchase a Rapsodo Certified Assessment at a participating baseball or softball tournament, you not only get your RapScore, but a breakdown of your strengths and weaknesses and where you rank at different college levels.
+When you complete a Rapsodo Certified Assessment, you not only get your RapScore, but a breakdown of your strengths and weaknesses and where you rank at different college levels.
 Many universities, including those in the Power Five conferences, take RapScores into account when assessing recruits.
-If you want to know how to get coaches to notice you, getting your RapScore featured on the Rapsodo National Player Database is a great start.

 7. Reach out to coaches on your target list